-It’s finally here!
-Our 2020 Holiday Cookie Box…along with some tips and tricks to help you create the perfect cookie box at home!
+Our 2021 Holiday Cookie Box…along with some tips and tricks to help you create the perfect cookie box at home!
 This year’s box is filled to the top with all of our most favorite Christmas cookies and bars.
 Some new…and some of our old favorites.
 There’s everything from classics…like snickerdoodles and gingery brown sugar molasses cookies.
 To Christmas monster cookies and the cutest little tree light cookies, plus a handful more.
 We’re packing up only the very BEST cookies and sweets this holiday season.
-Anyone you gift this box to will love you just that much more.
-Trust me, there’s no better gift than a box full of homemade cookies, especially this year!
+There’s no better gift than a box full of homemade cookies, they are always enjoyed!

-And to that point, this year especially, a cookie box feels like the perfect gift.
-I know many of you are celebrating the holidays a little differently, hosting smaller crowds, and staying home instead of traveling.
-If you aren’t able to see friends and family this holiday season, shipping them a cookie box, or dropping a box off at their doorstep, is the sweetest way to let them know you’re thinking of them this season.
+And of course, if you still aren’t able to see friends and family this holiday season, ship them a cookie box.
+Or drop a box off at their doorstep.
+It’s the sweetest way to let them know you’re thinking of them.

 When choosing your cookies, be sure to pick cookies, and or other desserts, that will hold up well in shipping.
 I like to choose cookies that are of different shapes and sizes.
-I find it’s nice to have a little variety in the box, so I’ll normally bake anywhere from four to six different cookies and then divide them between boxes.
-For this year’s box, I expanded a bit and baked up eight different cookies.
-Again, I figured it’s 2020…anything goes…and when it comes to Christmas sweets, the more the merrier!
+I find it’s nice to have a little variety in the box.
+Normally I’ll bake anywhere from four to eight different cookies and then divide them between boxes.
+This year I did eight different cookies and made a nice size box.

-With that said, my box is large and you all will most likely be using smaller boxes, like the boxes we created with Etsy.
-If that is the case, just stick to four to six of your favorite cookies.
+With that said, my box is large.
+Many of you will most likely be using smaller boxes.
+If that’s the case, just go with four to six of your favorite cookies.

-Here are the cookies used in my 2020 Holiday Cookie Box:
+All the cookies used in my 2021 Holiday Cookie Box:

 Milk Chocolate and Peanut Butter Blondies (oldie but goodie HBH recipe)

-The box you use to package your cookies is very important, especially if you are shipping cookies overnight.
+The box you use to package your cookies is very important, especially if you’re shipping cookies overnight.
 You’ll want to choose a sturdy box that can handle shipping.
 I love using a heavy-duty cardboard box, think something like a nice hatbox.
 Then I like to add cardboard ornament dividers.
-Or simply make your own out of cardboard from old Amazon packages, which is what I did for this year’s box.
+Or simply make your own using cardboard from old Amazon packages, which is what I did for this year’s box.
 Dividers keep each cookie separate from one other.
 If you have a wooden box and are just gifting to someone close to home, that is great too!

 Tip: place bubble wrap in the bottom of your box.
 Then line the box with a very large piece of plastic wrap (use multiple layers if needed).
 Be sure to use a piece that is large enough to wrap overtop of the cookies when the box is full.
 This keeps the cookies safe and fresh.

 Tip: I always wrap cookies that I want to stay extra fresh in holiday ziplock storage bags and then add them to the box.
-If you want to use something a little cuter than storage bags or plastic wrap, try using holiday cellophane bags that can be sealed with ribbon, small holiday cookie tins or boxes, or food containers that will fit inside your box.
+If you want to use something a little cuter than storage bags or plastic wrap, try using holiday cellophane bags that can be sealed with ribbon.
+Or use small holiday cookie tins or boxes, or food containers that will fit inside your box.

 As I mentioned above, I like to bake and decorate the cookies in the morning.
 Then I let them chill and package them up later that afternoon or at night.
 This way they are all ready to ship in the morning.
 Have fun and make a day of this with your girlfriends, kids, siblings, really anyone who loves to bake and listen to Christmas music!